What is Remote Desktop Software?

 1. Remote work environment

-A lot of employees are working fully or partially from home during the pandemic and may not have access to the same programs or files on their home computers as they do in the office.
+Many employees continue to work fully or partially from home and may not have access to the same programs or files on their home devices as they do in the office.

 2. Flexibility